-For us, the Community Schools model provides a holistic and responsive framework to organize school and community resources around student success, offering them best road for their future.
+For us, the Community Schools model provides a holistic and responsive framework to organize school and community resources around student success, offering them the best road for their future.
 This model has already proven to be successful in lower income neighborhoods in New York and Chicago.

 At Higher Ground we are committed to ensuring that poverty is not a limit or boundary to the aspirations of our youth.
 We believe that through our integrated focus on social-emotional learning and the collective power of Community Schools, the children of Tucson will have every opportunity they need to succeed.

 The next phase marks the transformation of each individual school into a full-service community school where we duplicate the Higher Ground model, providing comprehensive social-emotional learning, assessment, and key social services.
 This phase will place fully-trained community school directors at every school site, with AmeriCorps members serving as auxiliary support.

 History of Community Schools in Tucson

 In 2015, the City of Tucson’s Mayor, Jonathan Rothschild, launched a community-wide education initiative to address the needs of youth in Tucson through a grant that was awarded through the Corporation for National and Community Service.

 This initiative was spurred by dismal statistics about the youth in our city.
 According to the 2014 US Census, 25% of youth in Tucson are living in poverty with the average graduation rate of only 73% at schools in the city’s low-income areas.
 The initiative targeted six high schools adopt the Community School model, in an effort to increase graduation rates at these schools and ensure graduating seniors have access to post-graduation opportunities.